-On most North Dorset District Council car parks extra-wide designated 'Disabled' parking spaces have been provided.
-In order to prevent abuse of this facility, all vehicles which are parked within these 'Disabled' spaces must have a valid Blue Badge clearly displayed on their dashboard (as well as a pay and display ticket, on car parks where such charges apply).
+On most West Dorset District Council car parks extra-wide designated 'Disabled' parking spaces have been provided.
+In order to prevent abuse of this facility, all vehicles which are parked within these 'Disabled' spaces must have a valid Blue Badge clearly displayed on their dashboard (as well as a pay and display ticket or Exemption Permit).